philskents/allotments-garden/Home.md

 My new strategy is as follows:

-- Use a single Obsidian vault as my "single pane of glass"
+- Use a single Obsidian vault as my "single pane of glass".
+This will require some specific vault configurations
-- Any shared content will exist in one or more dir

 ~~## Summary
 Design and build a method whereby I can publish multiple "digital gardens" to public hosting from a single Obsidian Vault.